sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

     ![](Images/ex8-img22.png)

-28. To verify whether the flow sent an email to the **MOD Administrator**, you should check the user’s Inbox in Outlook to see whether an email was received.
+28. To verify whether the flow sent an email to the **ODL_USER_ID@xxxxxZZZZZZ.onmicrosoft.com**, you should check the user’s Inbox in Outlook to see whether an email was received.

 	Switch to **LON-CL1**.